Highways in Greece: A1 (Athens–Thessaloniki–Evzonoi)

-The A1 motorway, also known as the Aegean Motorway, is the oldest and most important motorway of Greece, connecting the country's largest cities, Athens and Thessaloniki and passing through many important regions of Greece on a south-north direction.
-Section Chalastra - Evzonoi was constructed earlier as an expressway, with no upgrade planned.
+The A1 motorway, also known as the Athens–Thessaloniki Motorway, is the oldest and most important motorway of Greece, connecting the country's largest cities, Athens and Thessaloniki and passing through many important regions of Greece on a south-north direction.
+Its southern end is at the Faliro seafront in Piraeus, and its northern at the Evzonoi border crossing with North Macedonia.
+The final uncompleted section, from Chalastra to Polykastro (which remains only up to expressway standards), is under reconstruction to full motorway standards.

-The full length of this motorway is around 553 km or 346 miles, including 14 km or 8.7 miles of shared route with the A2 (Egnatia Odos).
-Note that until recently, the "P" in "PAThE" referred to Patras, but the Patra – Athens section has now become part of the A8 (Olympia Odos), belonging to a different project.
+The full length of this motorway is around 550 km or 342 miles, including 14 km or 8.7 miles of shared route with the A2 (Egnatia Odos).